MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 Then all that's left is to put the power switch in its holder, and secure the back half of the shell on.
 Well, and center the image.
 It's going to be offset a bit.
 That's where the Q5 kit's image-centering functionality comes into play.
 Open the menu by pressing Select, A, and B at the same time.
 Navigate up and down in the menu with A and B respectively, and hold select and press A to select the screen offset options (select+A again confirms your change, select+B backs out of it).
 Adjust the V (and maybe H) coordinates so that the image is centered, for my build this was about 46 vertical, 37 horizontal.

-*Also, if your screen kit includes the option for a backlit Game Boy Color lens logo, be sure to disable that in the OSD menu.*
+*Also, if your screen kit includes the option for a backlit Game Boy Color lens logo, be sure to disable that in the OSD menu.
+On the left picture you can see the blue bar at the bottom, that's the backlit logo option before disabling it.*

 ![image](https://user-images.githubusercontent.com/97127539/235335829-75f2d6c4-7cbb-4763-a4be-219cd9685b27.png)